 The thing is, I almost never finish the short story collections that I purchase.
 Apparently, I require a book to have a common thread/plot from start to finish in order to keep reading it.
-Short fiction podcasts have solved this problem for me, and probably saved me some money, too.
+Short fiction podcasts have solved this problem for me.

 What The Truth Does Well